top of page

 48” x 36”

 David Syme is intimately connected to the establishment of Melbourne and the rise of Victoria as one of great significance to our nation.
+He owned The Age newspaper.
 This diptych of paintings is of his monumental heritage-listed tomb in Kew Cemetery.

-I am bedazzled and obsessed by what I consider to be one of the coolest mausoleums ever, and I guess that’s not a surprise considering I have now painted it across 5 works.
-A sixth (and likely final) is planned.
+I am bedazzled by what I consider to be one of the coolest mausoleums ever, and I guess that’s not a surprise considering I have now painted it across 5 works.
+A sixth (and likely final) is planned, depending on my locating the plans for the tomb that Mr. Butler and Mr. Bradshaw made.

 In trying to understand more about the man I undertook much research when I embarked upon painting the Memorial Triptych (2018) and again when I commenced working on these before you.